 Fowler later testified: “I saw a mug move from the table as if pushed by an unseen hand; I reached for it, but it turned in the air and fell beyond my grasp.
 This happened only when the girl was present.”

 Ann moved about the room helping to sweep up broken glass and right overturned chairs, always calm, always unharmed—even when a heavy glass decanter grazed her shoulder.
-Her composure stood in stark contrast to the growing panic around her.
+Her composure stood in bizarre contrast to the growing panic around her.
 Mrs. Pain observed: “Ann was never hurt, though things fell near her or upon her; she seemed unmoved, while we were all in terror.”

 Back at Mrs. Golding’s House (6:00 p.m.)